sekhmeth13/test-ratp/readme.md

 # test-ratp

-The app will run on port 8000 and handle requests
+The app will run on port 8000 and handle requests.

 The swager url is /api-docs

 ## Installation